What You Need to Know About Civil Divorce in Singapore

 There are several prerequisites you must fulfil before you can apply for the divorce in Singapore. i.e.

 First of all, you or your spouse must be a citizen of permanent resident of the country.
-If not, either of you should be living in Singapore for at least 3 years before the divorce proceedings can be started.
+If not, either of you should be living or domiciled in Singapore for at least 3 years before the divorce proceedings can be started.

 3 years of marriage